New state-run health insurance for K-12 employees coming

 In his state budget proposal, Gov. Inslee includes funding to implement the newly created state-run health insurance program for K-12 school employees, including education support professionals, certificated staff and administrators.

-As directed by the new law, a group of representatives from school employee unions met with state budget officials and negotiated the details and funding levels for the new K-12 health insurance program.
+During summer/fall of 2018, a group of representatives from school employee unions negotiated a tentative agreement with the Office of Financial Management (OFM).
 WEA played a key leadership role and helped negotiate a deal that will benefit educators and reduce the price of insurance for many.

-Under the negotiated CBA, the state is required to pay 85 percent of the cost for health care premiums on average.
-This average is based on a typical plan in the SEBB program, which is similar to WEA Select Plan 2.
+- Some individuals may see some cost increases.
+However, under the negotiated agreement, the employer is required to pay 85 percent of the cost for health care premiums on average.
+This is based on a typical plan in the SEBB program, similar to WEA Select Plan 2.
 Employees would pay approximately 15 percent of the premium for this typical plan.
+Even though costs may go up, the guaranteed employer share for eligible part- and full-time employees will limit the size of any increase to the employee.

 While the SEBB will be run by the state, participating employees will still choose from a variety of private insurance programs.
-Current K-12 insurance providers, such as Premera, Aetna, and Kaiser Permanente, are currently in negotiations with the state Health Care Authority to offer plans through the SEBB.
-Providence is also a major insurance provider in negotiations.
+Current K-12 insurance providers, such as Premera, Aetna, and Kaiser Permanente, are in negotiations with the state, as is Providence.

 SEBB program benefits will include: